COMP2160-Game-Development/Prac-00/README.md

 ![An image of the Extensions tab in VS Code, with the Unity extension selected.](images/UnityExtension.png)

-If you require a bit more grunt and a more seamless workflow with the use of extensions such as Intellisense, we recommend using Visual Studio.
-However, we will be sticking to VS Code and referencing documentation in live lectures, because we believe this is a worthwhile habit to develop as a programmer.
+If you require a bit more grunt and a more seamless workflow with the use of extensions such as IntelliSense, we recommend using Visual Studio.
+However, we will be sticking to VSCode and referencing documentation in live lectures, because we believe this is a worthwhile habit to develop as a programmer.

-### Intellisense, Intellicode, Co-Pilot and...What else?
+### IntelliSense, IntelliCode, Co-Pilot and...What else?
-Like we said, installing different extensions can be confusing, and it isn't always clear cut what is what.
+Like we said, installing different extensions can be confusing, and it isn't always clear what is what.
 As you embark on your own learning journey, you likely have your own beliefs and understandings about what you want to try and learn for yourself, and what you want to use different tools to help you with (such as Generative AI).

 No one is going to congratulate you for working at a disadvantage (such as shirking using an IDE at all and just writing all your code in notepad), but it's also important to make sure you aren't automating a process it would be best for you to learn.
+At times, use of certain tools will also be restricted where their use would conflict with learning outcomes.
 Here's a bit of info to help you make the right decision for yourself.
-It is also important to create a distinction between these different types of plug-ins, as nuance can indeed get lost in casual conversation (or occasionally lectures!).
+It is also important to create a distinction between these different types of plug-ins, as nuance can indeed get lost in conversation.

-**Intellisense:** Intellisense is a broad term used by Microsoft to refer to a suite of tools that can provide auto-completion, corrections and drop-down references while you are programming.
-In essence, Intellisense isn't just one single tool, but a number of different tools.
-When a classmate advised you to "install Intellisense", they are likely referring to one of these particular extensions that bare the IntelliSense banner.
-You can find out more here: https://code.visualstudio.com/docs/editor/intellisense.
-You can consider some of what the Unity extension does to be a verison of Intellisense.
+**IntelliSense:** IntelliSense is a broad term used by Microsoft to refer to a suite of features such as auto-completion, corrections and drop-down references while you are programming.
+In essence, IntelliSense isn't just one single tool, but a number of different tools.
+When a classmate advised you to "install IntelliSense", they are likely referring to one of these particular extensions that bare the IntelliSense banner.
+You can find out more here: [https://code.visualstudio.com/docs/editor/intellisense](https://code.visualstudio.com/docs/editor/intellisense).
+You can consider some of what the Unity extension does to be a verison of IntelliSense.

-More recently, however, the term "Intellisense" has been used by Microsoft to also encompass the use of Github Co-Pilot inside your IDE.
-This is a little controversial, as many folk rightfully feel there is a distinction between the spirit of Intellisense (helping you along the way and stopping you from having to always check syntax) and generating code directly for you.
-When you hear someone refer to Intellisense as being Generative AI, this newer distinction by Microsoft is what they are referencing.
+More recently, however, the term "IntelliSense" has been used by Microsoft to also encompass the use of Github Co-Pilot inside your IDE.
+This is a little controversial, as many folk rightfully feel there is a distinction between the spirit of IntelliSense (helping you along the way and stopping you from having to always check syntax) and Co-Pilot, which generates code directly for youu.
+When you hear someone refer to IntelliSense as being Generative AI, this newer distinction is likely what they mean.

-**Intellicode:** On the other hand, Intellicode is a straight-up Generative AI plug-in that will complete code for you.
-Again, Microsoft is a bit liberal here, and has at times referred to Intellicode as a form of Intellisense.
-As far as we are aware, Intellicode does not yet have C# capabilities, but can be used for Python and Java programming.
+**IntelliCode:** On the other hand, IntelliCode is a straight-up Generative AI plug-in that will complete code for you.
+Again, Microsoft is a bit liberal here, and has at times referred to IntelliCode as a form of IntelliSense.
+As far as we are aware, IntelliCode does not yet have C# capabilities, but can be used for Python and Java programming.

 Again, where you draw the line is up to you.
-We welcome you coming and chatting to us for advise on this.
+We welcome you coming and chat to us for advise on this.
 In general, we believe that the use of extensions and plug-ins that allow you to learn better are great, but those that make it so you don't have to learn (like writing your code for you) are only going to hurt you in the long run.
 Make the decision that best suits you, your learning journey and the kind of legacy you want to leave as a game developer.

 ## Documentation
 Regardless, you should be checking Unity documentation regularly.
 Throughout this unit, most of the programming challenges you'll face can be solved via the use of the Unity documentation.
-As a warm-up activity, start at the Unity documentation home page: https://docs.unity3d.com/ScriptReference/ And see if you can find the method that lets you set the parent of a gameObject in Unity.
+As a warm-up activity, start at the Unity documentation home page ([https://docs.unity3d.com/ScriptReference/])(https://docs.unity3d.com/ScriptReference/) and see if you can find the method that lets you set the parent of a Transform in Unity.

 <details>
   <summary>Psst!
 Click here for the answer!</summary>